Kix48/CS180-Group-Project/README.md

   -Get and set message (Getter/Setter Method)<br>
   -Print the message (in a chat legible string format)<br> <br>
 This message class is simple yet provides crucial functionality to the entire messaging system.
 Each class created represents a single message that stores all of the necessary information.
   -The class extends the more generic messageInfo parent class providing text functionality.
-It also is used extensively in the messageHistoy class which stores messages in an array.
+It also is used extensively in the messageHistory class which stores messages in an array.

 Message was tested through RunLocalTest, within "testMessageToString()".
 This allowed us to test that messages being created were properly formatted, containing the correct Sender/Receiver, Message (String), and date of the message.